-A driver has many responsibilities, including watching for those who are illegally passing the bus, watching students crossing the road and watching students who may be standing around the bus waiting to be scanned.
-It will be difficult to achieve temperature scans without a monitor.
+A driver has many responsibilities, including watching for those who are illegally passing the bus, watching students crossing the road and watching students who may be standing around the bus waiting.
 The monitor may be a vetted volunteer, older student, teacher or other school personnel.